Build-up of systemic financial risks in Denmark

 A number of indicators point to general systemic risks in Denmark.
 Risks are primarily related to Denmark being a small open economy vulnerable to shocks from abroad, the high debt levels among households and corporates, and credit institutions' exposures to the real estate market.

 The Council is in the process of assessing the need to activate the systemic risk buffer.
 The Council expects to complete its assessment as to whether the buffer should be activated, and if so, at what level during 2022.
 Therefore, the Council recommends to the Minister for Industry, Business and Financial Affairs not to activate the systemic risk buffer at present.
 From 2022 onwards, the Minister for Industry, Business and Financial Affairs is expected to have to assess the systemic risk buffer at least every two years.
-Other issues

 The Council was briefed by the Danish Financial Supervisory Authority on IT risks in the financial sector and on the measures initiated by the Authority to reduce risks.